 The term "grout" is used here in a broad meaning; the actual materials can be expanding cement or certain 2-part hard epoxies.
 We offer our tested EPX2 cement and EPX3 resin (epoxy) grouts.
-This grout is not to be confused with tile grouts.

 In general, the anchoring grout must be self-leveling (meaning that it flows easily, to fill in all the crevices and voids).
 It must cure to a hard material and must be immune to extended exposure to water and temperature fluctuations.
 Do not use Kwixset or Rockite.